garthg/backbash/README.md

 Usage
 =====

 1. Create the list of file globs to be backed up.
 Edit sources.txt to specify all inclusion and exclusion globs.
 The syntax is as
 follows:
  - Any line beginning with # is ignored.
  - To include a glob, add a line with "I " followed by the glob, like:
    `I /path/to/include/*.txt`.
  - To exclude a glob, add a line with "X " followed by the glob, like:
    `X /path/to/exclude*.txt`.
 Globs will be expanded by Bash.

-2. Run list.sh to generate a list of exact filenames:
+2. Run list.sh to generate a list of exact filenames.
 `./list.sh`.
 This will create a folder with a name like "selfback_<DATE>" where <DATE> is today's date.
 The folder will contain lists of files.
 You can manually review these to ensure the globs in sources.txt worked correctly.

-3. Run backup.sh to copy files:
+3. Run backup.sh to copy files.
 `./backup.sh selfback_<DATE> <OUTDIR>` where <DATE> is the date of the selfback directory generated in step 2 above and <OUTDIR> is the destination directory to copy files.

-4. Run restore.sh to copy files back:
+4. Run restore.sh to copy files back.
 `./restore.sh <OUTDIR>` where <OUTDIR> is the directory specified in step 3 above.
 The files will be restored to their original locations on disk, using the full